rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part01/README.md

 }
 ````

-In the module descriptor, a `requires transitive` clause is listed for every single module that is
-part of the Java SE specification.
-When you say requires `java.se` in a module, all these modules
-will be available to you.
+In the module descriptor, a `requires transitive` clause is listed for every single module that is part of the Java SE specification.
+When you say requires `java.se` in a module, all these modules will be available to you.

-These modules are classified into two categories:
+These modules are classified into two categories briefly referred to previosuly:

-1. Standard modules (`java.*` prefix for module names) that are part of the Java SE specification,
-e.g. `java.sql` for database connectivity, `java.xml` for XML processing and `java.logging` for logging.
+1. Standard modules (`java.*` prefix for module names) that are part of the Java SE specification, e.g. `java.sql` for database connectivity, `java.xml` for XML processing and `java.logging` for logging.
-1. Modules not defined in the Java SE 9 platform (`jdk.*` prefix) are specific to the JDK, e.g.
-`jdk.jshell`, `jdk.policytool`, `jdk.httpserver`
+2. (Non-standard) modules not defined in the Java SE platform (`jdk.*` prefix) are specific to the JDK, e.g. `jdk.jshell`, `jdk.policytool`, `jdk.httpserver`

 ### The Base Module

 The base module is `java.base`.
-Every module depends on `java.base`, but this module doesn't depend
-on any other modules.
+Every module depends on `java.base`, but this module doesn't depend on any other modules.

-The base module exports all the platform's core packages.
+The base module exports all the platform's core packages and essential classes such as `java.lang.Object` and `java.lang.String`.

 ![Figure 1.10](img/figure1-10.png)